vegaprotocol/documentation/docs/concepts/accounts.md

 Accounts are used either to hold assets that you're in control of using -- such as collateral you deposit, or for setting money aside that only the network can manage -- to fulfil margin requirements, for example, or to store assets that are earmarked for rewards or paying out fees.
 This means that, for example, when your funds are allocated to margin to support a position you opened, or you submit a liquidity commitment and bond amount is reserved, those assets can't be used for anything else.

 ## General account
-The general account is managed by the party who controls the keys that account was created for.
+The *general account* is managed by the party who controls the keys that account was created for.

-Every public key has a *general account*, whether it has assets in it or not.
+Every public key has a general account, whether it has assets in it or not.
 The general account is the place where deposits go, where withdrawals come from, and where a participant can transfer assets from (or receive assets to).

 The general account also holds VEGA when it's not associated to a Vega key and/or locked in a smart contract.
 Staking rewards, as well as trading rewards, are paid into the general account.